 Tej Kohli is an advocate of a unique form of venture philanthropy as a vehicle for boosting development and prosperity throughout the Global South.
 Artificial intelligence is already transforming developing countries, and the United Nations ‘AI for Good’ campaign is fostering dialogue amongst policy makers on the beneficial use of technology for humanitarian work.

 Tej Kohli believes that technology investors must also have a seat at the table, and since 2018 has made two substantial investments into Rewired, a robotics-focused venture studio with a humanitarian bent.
-Rewired is working at the vanguard of machine perception and the ability of robots to understand and interpret the physical world.
-Companies within the Rewired portfolio are also working on a technological solution to substantially increase the proportion of plastics that are viable for recycling; the development of affordable prosthetics, and portable machines designed to improve manufacturing processes.
+Companies within the Rewired portfolio are working on a technological solution to substantially increase the proportion of plastics that are viable for recycling; the early detection of cancer using olfactory sensors, the development of affordable prosthetics and also portable ‘smart’ machines designed to improve manufacturing processes.

-Tej Kohli believes in biotech solutions to some of the world’s greatest public health challenges, and that joining the technological frontiers of AI and biotech can substantially improve human life.
+Tej Kohli believes in the promise of biotech solutions to solve some of the world’s greatest public health challenges, and that joining the technological frontiers of AI and biotech can substantially improve human life.
 Biotechnology is currently undergoing exponential technological progression and improving by a factor of 10 every year in terms cost-benefit.
-However, the development of new biotechnologies also requires a very high appetite for risk and lots of patience.
+However, the development of new biotechnologies requires a very high-risk appetite and lots of patience.